-For iPhone 7 and derivative versions: hold the 'Volume Up' key the 'Volume Down' key and then push down the 'Power' key.
+For iPhone 7 and derivative versions: hold the 'Volume Up' key and the 'Volume Down' key and then push down the 'Power' key.
 Keep this for a few seconds until the Apple logo appears on the screen.

 For iPhone 8 and later versions: hit once the 'Volume Up' first, then do the same to the 'Volume Down'.
 Hold the 'Power' button until the Apple logo appears on the screen.

-Solution 3.
-Clear the Storage of Your iPhone
+Solution 3: Clear the iPhone Storage

-When the internal storage is running out on your iPhone, it's natural that Spotify keeps closing at some point.
+When the internal storage is running out on your iPhone, it's natural that Spotify keeps crashing on iPhone at some point.
 To clear up the storage，you can do these things: clear safari cache, delete not frequently used apps, delete unwanted photos and videos, clear the useless documents, etc. In fact, it would be even better to develop the habit of clearing up iPhone storage from time to time.

 Solution 4.
-Fix Spotify Keeps Closing with TunesKit iOS System Recovery
+Use TunesKit iOS System Recovery

 If the Spotify crashing problem is due to the attack of the virus, the situation gets more severe.
 In most cases, iPhone only gets virus when its jailbroken.
 Since iPhone does not have antivirus program, you will probably need the help of third-party tools, and our recommendation is TunesKit iOS System Recovery.